-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+- Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-All of the Company's financial instruments, excluding cash and reclamation deposits, have a fair value approximating their carrying value due to their short-term nature.
-Cash is carried at fair value and is measured using level 1 inputs.
+All of the Company's financial instruments, excluding cash and cash equivalents and reclamation deposits, have a fair value approximating their carrying value due to their short-term nature.
+Cash and cash equivalents are carried at amortized cost.